 Louisiana: Louisiana allows custard or cream-filled bakery products to be sold, provided pasteurized milk products are used to make them, but it does not permit the sale of other refrigerated goods.7

 Maine: Maine’s “food sovereignty law,” adopted in August 2017, is not reflected in this analysis.8

 Maryland: In Maryland, cottage foods may be sold at farmers’ markets or events resembling farmers’ markets: “[a] location in a farmer’s market or at a public festival or event where raw agricultural products … are sold.”9 Cottage foods may not be sold at other events.10 For this reason, Maryland is treated as a state that limits cottage food sales to farmers’ markets only.

-North Dakota: North Dakota’s food freedom law, passed in January 2017, was not yet reflected on Forrager.com as this report went to print.
+North Dakota: North Dakota’s food freedom law, passed in January 2017, was not yet reflected on Forrager.com as this report went to print in December 2017.
 For this reason, the analysis relies on the text of the new law11 rather than on Forrager.